THE PRIORITIES FOR REMOTE & ISOLATED HEALTH IN AUSTRALIA

 Remotely located Australians suffer a much greater burden of disease than other Australians.

 Health professionals working in remote Australia work in some of the most geographically, professionally and socially isolating environments in the world.
-This requires them to be resourceful, have an advanced scope of practice, as well as public health knowledge and skills to work cross culturally.
+This requires them to be resourceful, use a comprehensive primary health care approach, have public health knowledge and the skills to work cross culturally.

 Who are They?

-Nurses, doctors, allied health professionals and Aboriginal and Torres Strait Islander Health practitioners/workers.
+Nurses, midwives, doctors, allied & oral health professionals along with Aboriginal and Torres Strait Islander Health practitioners/workers.

 Where are They?